The Zeigarnik effect and memory: obsessive thoughts

 This is especially important for waiters, who need to remember the details of their customers' orders until they finish their meal and leave the restaurant.

-Various puzzles and Crosswords are great helpers in this mental reboot.
-With their help, you can train your memory and remember much better and more.
-An example of this is the Zeigarnik effect.
-We kind of play with this information, throwing it away, then returning it to our consciousness again.
+Brainteasers and crossword puzzles are excellent tools for this mental reboot.
+They help sharpen your recall and significantly improve memory retention.
+This mental reboot is actually driven by the Zeigarnik effect.
+We essentially juggle this information, throwing it away, then returning it to our consciousness again.
 The more we focus on unfinished processes, the less likely we are to forget about them.

 How to use this effect to your advantage?